 What if I change my mind?

-Will I be charged to switch energy supplier?
+Will I be charged to switch energy suppliers?

 It is also worth noting that some suppliers will offer to pay your exit fee from your existing contract.
 Suppliers offer this to attract new customers, and it could well be worth taking advantage of their generosity if the option is available.

-By comparing prices for gas and electricity, you could save a substantial amount of money each month.
+By comparing energy prices, you could save a substantial amount of money on your gas and electricity bills each month.
 Given that switching is simple, easy, and hassle-free, it’s well worth taking the time to explore your options and see if there may be a better deal available to you.
 You can compare a range of tariffs and contracts right here on this site – we hope you are able to find the right fit for your needs!